cppservergit/apiserver-odbc/README.md

 {"source":"access-log","level":"info","msg":"fd=13 remote-ip=172.19.80.1 GET path=/api/sysinfo elapsed-time=0.000008 user=","thread":"140455075771968"}
 ```

-You can configure the log to be less verbose by changing the environment variables in the `run` script, which is recommended for production because it has overhead and the Ingress/Load Balancer will produce entries like these anyway, there is no need to duplicate them.
+You can configure the log to be less verbose by changing the environment variables in the `run` script, which is recommended for production or during load tests because it has some overhead and the Ingress/Load Balancer will produce log entries like these anyway, there is no need to duplicate them.
 ```
 export CPP_LOGIN_LOG=0
 export CPP_HTTP_LOG=0
 ```
-__Note__: warnings and error log entries cannot be disabled.
+__Note__: warnings, errors, and custom log entries recorded by your APIs cannot be disabled.

 ## Retrieving multiple resultsets